luxonis/depthai-hardware/DM2080_OAK_D_SR/README.md

 * 2 x NFOV Cameras (near field of view with fixed focus)
 * Design files produced with Altium Designer 22
 # Board layout & dimensions
-OAK-FFC-6P was made with intention that the overall size of the board would be as minimal as possible.
+OAK-D-SR was made with intention that the overall size of the board would be as minimal as possible.

 Dimensions are represented below: